 Slug-like sawfly larvae feed on leaves and skeletonize them, leaving only a framework of veins.
-Here’s how to control them using organic methods.
+Here’s how to manage them using organic methods.

 Young larvae (1/2 inch long) are greenish-black, elongated, slim and slug-like, with very little evidence of legs.
 As the slugs grow, they become lighter colored.
 When fully mature, pear sawfly larvae resemble green-orange caterpillars.
 The adult (1/5 inch long) is a black and yellow, 4-winged non-stinging wasp (sawfly) that is rarely noticed.

-Sawfly Control: Cultivate around trees and shrubs in the early spring and again in the fall to help reduce the overwintering population.
-Wash pear slugs off leaves with a strong jet of water from a garden hose; larvae may also be sprayed with a commercial insecticidal soap.
+Cultivate around trees and shrubs in the early spring and again in the fall to help reduce the overwintering population.
+Wash pear slugs off leaves with a strong jet of water from the Bug Blaster; larvae may also be sprayed with a commercial insecticidal soap.
 Diatomaceous earth is an effective organic insecticide that works well when dusted over slug infested areas.
 Many growers are reporting great success with Monterey Garden Insect Spray (Spinosad).
 A relatively new insect killer, it can be applied to a large number of ornamental and garden plants.
-If pest levels become intolerable, apply botanical insecticides as a last resort.
+If pest levels become intolerable, apply least-toxic botanical sprays as a last resort.

 Photo Credit: Romana Plackova